Ultimate 2 Weeks Japan Itinerary:

 Daisho-in Temple

-For a downhill hike with great views, you can walk from the summit of Mount Misen down to Daisho-in Temple.
+For a downhill hike with great views, we walked from the summit of Mount Misen down to Daisho-in Temple.
 This trail is the least steep of the three hikes on Mount Misen and offers the best views.
 This hike takes a little over an hour, maybe more if you stop for many photos along the way.

 Day 11: Travel to Kyoto